Best Key Lime Pie

 My father in law, Jamie, wasn’t allowed in the Ship & Shape anymore, even though he had been legally absolved of shooting me.
-A sympathetic judge had deemed my getting shot an “accidental” discharge of a firearm.
-I looked outside as I wiped down tables left-handed.
+A sympathetic judge had deemed the attack an “accidental” discharge of a firearm.
+I peered outside as I wiped down tables left-handed.
 No Jamie in sight.
-Even after a couple of months, the rod, screws, and plate that gave me a functional elbow often made my right arm throb, the pain shooting up through my shoulder and curling around my neck like a snake in heat.
+Even after a couple of months, the rod, screws, and plate that gave me a functional elbow often made my right arm throb, the pain shooting up through my shoulder and curling around my neck like a snake.
 I rolled my neck to ease the tension.

-The Ship & Shape, which we owned and lived above and were still struggling to make profitable, wasn’t air-conditioned.
+The Ship & Shape, which we owned, lived above, and were still struggling to make profitable, wasn’t air-conditioned.
 Mostly because there just wasn’t enough money for it.
 The old ceiling fans only managed to suck steamy air in from the water and direct it downwards to further moisten the patrons.
 They didn’t seem to mind overmuch, and usually, neither did I. But today, the heat and humidity amplified the pain.
-What I should do was go upstairs and lie down.
-The apartment did have an air conditioner that had been a gift from my father in law.
+I should go upstairs and lie down.
+Our apartment had an air conditioner, a gift from my father in law.
 Pulled from his house when he upgraded it with some money he won at the dog track, it was ancient, loud, and musty smelling.
 But he had delivered it with a drunken flourish worthy of a brand new central air system and I hadn’t had the heart to refuse him.
 It was the only thing he had ever given us and despite it’s failings, it managed to make the small apartment bearable in the overheated summers of the Florida Keys.